w3c/secure-payment-confirmation/README.md

 // Merchant validates |response.merchantData| and sends |response| to issuer for authentication.
 ```

-If the payment instrument specified by `instrumentId` is not available or if the user failed to authenticate, the desired long-term solution is for the user agent to open `fallbackUrl` inside the Secure Modal Window and somehow extract a response from that interaction. 🚧 **The exact mechanism for support this flow still needs to be designed.**
+If the payment instrument specified by `instrumentId` is not available or if the user failed to authenticate, the desired long-term solution is for the user agent to open `fallbackUrl` inside the Secure Modal Window and somehow extract a response from that interaction. 🚧 **The exact mechanism to support this flow still needs to be designed.**

 🚨 As a hack for the [pilot], the user agent will simply resolve `request.show()` with an exception.
 The caller is responsible for constructing a second Payment Request to open `fallbackUrl` inside a Secure Modal Window by abusing the Just-in-Time registration and skip-the-sheet features of Payment Handler API.